MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 # [Microsoft Edge](#tab/Edge)

-1. In the Edge window, select More (...) > Settings > View advanced settings.
+1. In the Microsoft Edge window, select More (...) > Settings > View advanced settings.

 1. Scroll down to Cookies, and select Don't block cookies